TheTallDeveloper/brimore-todos/README.md

 # Todo App

 # Submitted
--Created a three new componets to review, add, update and delete the data in a good format.
+- Created a three new componets to review, add, update and delete the data in a good format.
--Api file has been created to manage CRUD functions.
+- Api file has been created to manage CRUD functions.
--Store folder has been created to use the Centralized Data.
+- Store folder has been created to use the Centralized Data.

 ## How it works?
 - After following the below steps in the setup section so you will be able to use it.